DashChat: Interactive Authoring of Performance Dashboard Design Prototypes through Conversation with LLM-Powered Agent: Related Work

-Dashboards encompass various applications with significant internal diversity.
-Unlike dashboards designed to support visual analytics and exploratory data analysis, this work focuses on industrial dashboards primarily used for organizations showcasing operational performance, which are prominent in the business intelligence market.
-Despite their importance, research specifically targeting industrial dashboards is limited.
-To fill the gap, we introduce an industrial dashboard design space that captures their common design patterns.
+This work focuses on performance dashboards, which are primarily used within industrial settings to present operational performance and hold a prominent position in the business intelligence market.
+Despite their importance, research specifically targeting performance dashboards is limited.
+To fill the gap, we introduce a performance dashboard design space that captures their common design patterns.